wouterd/docker-maven-plugin/README.md

 - Allow built containers to be started in the pre-integration phase
 - Docker provider for "local docker" via tcp
 - Docker provider for "remote docker" via tcp (boot2docker/vm/server/localhost via tcp)

+# Architecture principles
+* The plugin needs to work in CI server environments, so it needs to make sure there are no port collisions and multiple builds can run on the same server in parallel.
+Also, docker images and containers it creates need to have unique names and/or ids.
+* Multiple "docker providers" need to be supported and pluggable

 # Future functionality
 - [ ] Linking containers